nolliegray/arpiii/README.md

 # arpeggiii
-Arpeggiator and Sequencer for Monome Grid iii
+An arpeggiator and sequencer for Monome Grid using iii